 I am preparing to sail from America to England spring 2017.
 I’ll reach the Atlantic via the northern route through the Great Lakes and St. Lawrence Seaway.
 With my fiancé as my crew, and my fathers 1962 Pearson Invicta as my vessel.
 The northern passage may be the shortest in distance, but is prone to heavy fog, ice, deep depressions and cool temperatures.
 Daunting to say the least, this is a traditional west to east passage.
 A double-handed trans-atlantic is quite a leap from the comforts my coastal cruising knowledge, but with help of my highly qualified crew-member (Luke), and sturdy fiberglass vessel built for ocean racing (Desireé)… I have just enough crazy left in me to go for it.

 I am from America.
 Luke is from England.
 This seems the the most sensible thing to do.

 “WHY THE NORTHERN ROUTE?”

 Time is an important variable in being able to pull this off while maintaining jobs.
 Meaning the shortest distance with the least stops is most suiting.
 To give you an idea of how far north England is in latitude, check out this flight map from London to New York City.
 Our route will not be far off from that of a planes.

 “WHAT MAKES IT A LOOP?”

 Well, because I promised my father I would return his boat back to Michigan.
 Requiring not one Atlantic crossing, but two.
-I am not going to starting discussing the return trip until we make it one way alive first.
+I am not going to start discussing the return trip until we make it one way alive first.
 Stay tuned.